Very Secure

 D) Continous trb scanning.

 Currently gbw-node has no way to handle reorgs.
-It pulls data from the bitcoin rpc up until the 'block height - CONFIRMATION'th block.
+It pulls data from the bitcoin rpc up until the 'block height - CONFIRMATION'th12 block.
 This is done via the command "scan", which halts when it reaches the most recent block.
 To keep the explorer's data up to date, the block explorer must always be scanning.
 I can either modify the scan command to run on an infinite loop, sleeping for ~10 mins when it hits the max block height, or I can just continually rescan via a crontask.

 E) Provide a way to show information about transactions in the mempool / recent blocks.